Equip and empower

-A collection of promising practices on organizational culture change, available to partners, showcases innovative work done by humanitarian and development organizations on a range of themes to curb power imbalances in the workplace that give rise to sexual misconduct and other forms of abuse.
+A collection of promising practices on organizational culture change (PDF), available to partners, showcases innovative work done by humanitarian and development organizations on a range of themes to curb power imbalances in the workplace that give rise to sexual misconduct and other forms of abuse.

 UNHCR also helped develop the IASC PSEA Common Assessment Tool to streamline and simplify the assessment of the PSEA capacity of partners organizations.
 The tool outlines requirements for the UN and its partners to ensure adequate PSEA safeguards and appropriate actions.
 By promoting a common capacity assessment, the UN and its implementing partners will benefit from increased transparency and reduced processes.
 UN funds, agencies and programmes will have the necessary assurance of partners’ organizational capacities on Protection from Sexual Exploitation and Abuse and will provide a common baseline for the UN and partners, in line with the minimum standards of the United Nations Protocol on Allegations of Sexual Exploitation and Abuse Involving Implementing Partners.

 - Tackling sexual misconduct: 2020-2022 Strategy and action plan

 - Policy on Victim-Centred Approach in UNHCR's response to Sexual Misconduct 2020 (Also available in French and Spanish)

 - UNHCR's Inspector General and how to report misconduct

 - The High Commissioner's IASC Championship on Protection from Sexual Exploitation and Abuse and Sexual Harassment (also in French | Spanish)